-Hardship Withdrawal, Emergency Withdrawal, and Military Orders Withdrawal will receive a "W".
+Hardship Withdrawal and Military Orders Withdrawal will receive "WF".

 Assessment Process

 DigiPen has an assessment process to evaluate the defined student learning outcomes of the education and training and established competencies.
 This process includes a combination of methods such as grading, portfolio assessment, projects, internships, and criterion-referenced testing based on developed and appropriate rubrics.